 In addition, you’ll learn that language finds its home in history—that’s why the BJU Core complements the Spanish program so well.
 Your studies in other academic areas, such as history, psychology and the arts will give you a better understanding of all people.
 And coupled with your Spanish courses, your liberal arts courses will help you understand the worldview and values of native Spanish speakers.

-As part of the Spanish program, you’ll choose a second language from one of the other modern languages offered at BJU.
+As part of the Spanish program, you’ll choose a second language from one of the other world languages offered at BJU.

 Additionally, you’ll have the opportunity to choose from a variety of electives.
 Courses in business and communication are helpful and complement a Spanish degree well, providing knowledge and skills that you can use in almost every industry.
 And courses in science, psychology and the arts are great choices if you’re planning on using Spanish in those fields.
 With the flexibility of the Spanish program, you can choose the electives that work best for you.